brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 Long answer : You cannot (you can in some cases like intel and amd), because that'd mean the GPU vendor revelaing their secrets to you.
 Each graphic card manufacturer try to make their product faster than their competetors and in that pursuit they research a lot and make their own methods to do stuffs faster and those methods are to be kept confidential.
 That is why we have a graphics driver.
 It is a platform and graphics card dependent library which contains the functions that [Vulkan Spec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html) defines and we link to that library to interact with the GPU.

+To get an idea of how intel driver works : [Anvil source code](https://gitlab.freedesktop.org/mesa/mesa/-/tree/main/src/intel/vulkan)

 ### But, how exactly do we talk to GPU?

-As stated above, we link our program with the graphics driver in order to make it run.
+As stated above, we link our program with the graphics driver in order to make it talk to GPU.
 But wouldn't that mean that we have to have graphics driver for every vendor our there?
 No, you don't need to do that!
 This is where the interface comes in.
-Since, Vulkan is an interface between our program and GPU, as long as both the hardware vendor and the developer follow the rules defined by Vulkan to use it's interface, then they don't need to care about each other.
+Since, Vulkan is an interface between our program and GPU, as long as both the hardware vendor and the developer follow the rules defined by Vulkan API to use it's interface, then they don't need to care about each other.
 You can just assume that the system that your program will run in will already have the graphics drivers in place and then we can just link to it dynamically at runtime because ofcourse static linking will not be possible here.

+In case of intel

 ### How exactly will I link to driver dynamically?